bokkyn/GeoMusic-Experience/README.md

 3. Install and run the app on your device.
 4. Enjoy AR Experience.

+Click on menu icon to open menu:
 <img src="Assets/Icons/Tipka bolja.png" width="48">
+Three other colored world-balls will be shown.

 ## About
 Designed for tourists, this app simplifies sightseeing.
 Near each attraction, find a balloon and tag linked to the location.
 With just a click or two, access valuable information about the area.